ricco386/CYBER501x-Cybersecurity-Fundamentals/source/Unit_4.rst

 Routers maintain tables called, routing tables that contain destination networks and directions for the router, who to send the traffic to next.

+.. _unit4_icmp:

 If the routers routing table doesn't have knowledge of the destination network, it can have a default route which means a specific router interface on a different router to send traffic to.
 Without knowledge of the destination network or a default route, a router will drop a packet and send an error message back to the source through a protocol known as **ICMP, Internet control message protocol**.

 Host A's :ref:`unit4_default_gateway` looks in its routing table and sees that the next router interface the packet should go to is the left interface of Router B. If the routers are connected by the Ethernet infrastructure, the same :ref:`ARP process <unit4_arp>` takes place.
-If the interconnection between routers doesn't use Ethernet, a different frame type is used.
+If the interconnection between routers doesn't use Ethernet, a different `frame <https://en.wikipedia.org/wiki/Frame_(networking)>`_ type is used.

 Router A routing table: